marc0olo/aens-nfts/docs/contract-interface.md

     /// @return the NFT id
     stateful entrypoint wrapAndMint : (map(string, signature)) => int

-    /// @notice wraps a single AENS name into an existing NFT, adds NFT metadata, extends all names
+    /// @notice wraps a single AENS name into an existing NFT, adds NFT metadata, updates expiry of name to match expiry of already wrapped names
     /// @param nft_id the id of the NFT to wrap the AENS name into
     /// @param name the AENS name to wrap
     /// @param delegation_sig the delegation signature for the name stateful entrypoint wrapSingle : (int, string, signature) => unit

-    /// @notice wraps multiple AENS names into an existing NFT, adds NFT metadata, extends all names
+    /// @notice wraps multiple AENS names into an existing NFT, adds NFT metadata, updates expiry of names to match expiry of already wrapped names
     /// @param nft_id the id of the NFT to wrap the AENS name into
     /// @param names_delegation_sigs a map (key = AENS name, value = delegation signature)
     stateful entrypoint wrapMultiple : (int, map(string, signature)) => unit